Art Stratton

 Arthur Stratton (born October 8, 1935) is a Canadian former professional ice hockey player.

+Career

-He played 95 games in the NHL for 5 separate teams.
+He played 95 games in the National Hockey League for 5 separate teams.
 These included the New York Rangers (18 games), Detroit Red Wings (5 games), Chicago Black Hawks (2 games), Pittsburgh Penguins (58 games), and Philadelphia Flyers (12 games).
 Stratton's NHL career was scattered across 4 playing seasons between 1959 and 1968, where he scored 18 goals and 33 assists.

 Stratton's professional hockey career was more illustrious than his NHL statistics demonstrate.
 Starting in 1955 and playing straight until 1976, he was only in the NHL for 4 seasons and with 5 different teams.
 Stratton contributed to the following professional hockey teams during his lengthy and productive career: St. Catharines Teepees, Cleveland Barons, North Bay Trappers, Winnipeg Warriors, Springfield Indians, Kitchener-Waterloo Beavers, Buffalo Bisons, Pittsburgh Hornets, St. Louis Braves, Seattle Totems, Tidewater Wings, Virginia Red Wings, Rochester Americans, Richmond Robins and Hampton Gulls.
-He holds the American Hockey League record for points in a game with 9 (all assists) while playing with the Buffalo Bisons against Pittsburgh March 17, 1963.
+He holds the American Hockey League record for points in a game with 9 (all assists) while playing with the Buffalo Bisons against Pittsburgh on March 17, 1963.

 Stratton also coached the Syracuse Eagles for part of the 1974/1975 American Hockey League Season.
 That year, the Eagles were last in the league standings, with a record of 21 games under .500.